Illustration showing two people looking at a screen with a career path arrow pointing to the future.

 You can observe and discover facts.

-Let’s begin with a practical example.
-Imagine someone gives you the budget to design a mobile app and to create a large internet-connected digital sign in the center of a large city.
-The goal is to improve people’s perception of public transportation and increase the number of people using it daily.
+To start off with, let’s take a practical example: Imagine someone’s just given you the budget not just to design a mobile app but create a really large internet-connected digital sign right in the center of a big city, too.
+The goal here is to improve people’s perception of public transportation and make the number of people who actually use it every day go up—a nice little energy saver, too, as they won’t all be in their own cars, for example.

-It is a large project with many challenges and many decisions to make.
-What can you design and build to change people’s perceptions and behaviors?
-What sort of interface will you need?
-Will data flow between the app and the billboard?
-How?
-How will you test it and iterate?
-How will you know for sure that your design has achieved its goals?
+It’s a really big project—and it’s one that’s got many challenges and many decisions to make to get things sorted out best.
+So, now, let’s think about some things here, starting with what can you design and build to actually change people’s perceptions and behaviors?
+What sort of interface are you going to need?
+Is data going to flow between the app and the billboard?
+And, if that’s to be the case, how?
+And how are you going to test it and iterate on it?
+And—last but not least here—how’re you going to know for sure that your design has achieved its goals?

-This is where flexible thinking will help.
-Think of it like putting on different pairs of glasses.
-Each one allows you to see different parts of the problem.
+This is where flexible thinking is going to be a great help.
+Think of it like putting on different pairs of glasses, where each one lets you see different parts of the problem.

 Science Thinking: Change what we know about the physical and social worlds.
 Art Thinking: Change the human perception of the world.
 Engineering Thinking: Change the structure of the physical world.
 Design Thinking: Change the structure of the physical and social worlds.